tasbihaanwaradil/dsa2026/README.md

 ## How to Use This Repository

-1. Open the repository on GitHub.
+1. Open the repository on GitHub
-2. Browse the **Topics Covered & Problems Solved** table.
+2. Browse the **Topics Covered & Problems Solved** section
-3. Click **View Solution** to jump directly to the code.
+3. Click **View Solution** to jump directly to the code
-4. Practice, analyze, and modify the solutions to strengthen understanding.
+4. Practice and modify the solutions to strengthen understanding

 ---

 ## Contributing

 Contributions are welcome!

 You can:
 - Add new DSA problems
 - Improve existing solutions
 - Add optimized or alternative approaches

 **Steps to contribute:**
-1. Fork the repository.
+1. Fork the repository
-2. Make your changes.
+2. Make your changes
-3. Submit a pull request.
+3. Submit a pull request

 ---